-- 5.12 A dispute relating to whether the price for access to physical infrastructure offered by the infrastructure operator is fair and reasonable may be referred to Ofcom under ATI Regulation 12. - 5.13 ATI Regulation 14(2)(b) gives Ofcom the power to resolve a dispute in respect of access to physical infrastructure by giving a direction fixing the terms of transactions between the Parties to the dispute, which might include the price17 of access.
-The following types of dispute may be referred to us under ATI Regulation 12 where we will be required to include in our determination an assessment of what is a fair and reasonable price: - disputes where the infrastructure operator has offered a price of access and the access seeker contends that this is not fair and reasonable; and - disputes where no price for access has been offered.18 - 5.14 In the first type of dispute, we will assess whether the price offered is fair and reasonable.
+- 5.13 A dispute relating to whether the price for access to physical infrastructure offered by the infrastructure operator is fair and reasonable may be referred to Ofcom under ATI Regulation 12. - 5.14 ATI Regulation 14(2)(b) gives Ofcom the power to resolve a dispute in respect of access to physical infrastructure by giving a direction fixing the terms of transactions between the Parties to the dispute, which might include the price18 of access.
+The following types of dispute may be referred to us under ATI Regulation 12 where we will be required to include in our determination an assessment of what is a fair and reasonable price: - disputes where the infrastructure operator has offered a price of access and the access seeker contends that this is not fair and reasonable; and - disputes where no price for access has been offered.19 - 5.15 In the first type of dispute, we will assess whether the price offered is fair and reasonable.
 In the second type of dispute, we will assess what the fair and reasonable price is.
-In each case, we will apply the same considerations (see below).19 - 5.15 In fixing any terms as to price for access ATI Regulation 16 provides that Ofcom must: - ensure that the infrastructure operator has a fair opportunity to recover its costs; and - take into account the impact of the access on the infrastructure operator's business plan, including investments made by the operator, in particular in the physical infrastructure used for the provision of high-speed electronic communications services.20
+In each case, we will apply the same considerations (see below).20 - 5.16 In fixing any terms as to price for access ATI Regulation 16 provides that Ofcom must: - ensure that the infrastructure operator has a fair opportunity to recover its costs; and - take into account the impact of the access on the infrastructure operator's business plan, including investments made by the operator, in particular in the

-17 In what follows, when we refer to "price" we mean the charges for access to physical infrastructure.
+18 In what follows, when we refer to "price" we mean the charges for access to physical infrastructure.
 For the avoidance of doubt, we do not mean to imply that the structure of these charges can only take the form of a single uniform price.

-18 For the avoidance of doubt, in disputes where the infrastructure operator has offered a price during negotiations but the access seeker does not dispute this price, the fairness and reasonableness of this price will not form part of the issues in dispute.
+19 For the avoidance of doubt, in disputes where the infrastructure operator has offered a price during negotiations but the access seeker does not dispute this price, the fairness and reasonableness of this price will not form part of the issues in dispute.

-19 This does not mean that the price offered by the infrastructure operator has to be equal to the price we would impose if we were determining a price for access in order for it to be considered fair and reasonable.
+20 This does not mean that the price offered by the infrastructure operator has to be equal to the price we would impose if we were determining a price for access in order for it to be considered fair and reasonable.
 In principle, a range of prices and pricing approaches might satisfy the considerations we are required to take into account.